 Victoria is a Faber Academy graduate.
 She has a degree in English from King’s College, London and a Postgraduate Diploma in Broadcast Journalism from City University, London.
 She lives near London with her husband and two children, and works as a freelance journalist, media trainer and journalism tutor.

 Patience tells the story of a family struggling with the decision to put their severely disabled daughter into a high-risk gene therapy trial.
 Mum Louise is trying to hold everything together, as usual, but she’s almost at the end of her rope.
 Husband Pete is working abroad, other daughter Eliza is busy living her life in London, and Patience is always in and out of hospital.
 Something’s got to give.
 So when Louise hears about a pioneering gene therapy trial that could transform Patience’s life, and hers, there’s no question that Patience should take part.

 But Pete doesn’t agree, and Eliza, who is dealing with her own mess, is stuck in the middle.
 Despite not being able to talk, Patience has plenty to say about it – and not all of it good.
 The stakes are high.
 The prize: a normal life.
 But what is normal, anyway?
 Patience has no idea, but she may be about to find out.

-Patience will be published by Head of Zeus in August 2021.
+Patience was published by Head of Zeus in August 2021.